Mourning Becomes Electra: The Haunted

 Three days later, Lavinia appears dressed in deep mourning.
 A resolute Hazel arrives and insists that Lavinia not marry Peter.
 Hazel admits she has told Peter of Orin's envelope.
 Peter arrives, and he and Lavinia pledge their love anew.
 Surprised by the bitterness in his voice, Lavinia desperately flings herself into his arms crying, "Take me, Adam!"
 Then, horrified, she breaks off their engagement and sends Peter away.

 She realizes she is forever bound to the Mannon dead.
 As there is no one left to punish her, she must punish herself.
 She decides to live alone in the old house with the ghosts of her ancestors.
 She orders Seth to board up the windows and throw out all the flowers – then she enters the dark house alone and shuts the door.

 Adaptations

 In 1947 the play was adapted for film by Dudley Nichols, starring Rosalind Russell, Michael Redgrave, Raymond Massey, Katina Paxinou, Leo Genn and Kirk Douglas.
 It was nominated for Academy Awards for Best Actor in a Leading Role (Michael Redgrave) and Best Actress in a Leading Role (Rosalind Russell).

 In 1967, the Metropolitan Opera gave the world premiere of an operatic version, composed by Marvin David Levy to the libretto of William Henry Butler.
 Both film and opera retain O'Neill's title.

-In 1978, a five-hour television miniseries was produced for and shown on PBS' Great Performances, which starred Bruce Davison, Roberta Maxwell and Joan Hackett.
+In 1978, a five-hour television miniseries was produced for and shown on PBS's Great Performances, which starred Bruce Davison, Roberta Maxwell and Joan Hackett.
 It was well received by the critics, with Hackett, in particular, being highly praised for her portrayal of Christine.

 In 2010, it was adapted in India in the Malayalam language as Elektra.